*updated 4-10-25

 Rehab Loans

-For properties that need significant repairs or renovations, rehab loans cover both the purchase price and the cost of the remodeling work needed to bring the property up to full housing market value.
-Investors often use rehab loans to flip houses or renovate properties for rental housing.
-Read about how rehab loans work on Reddit.
+For distressed properties that need significant repairs or renovations, rehab loans cover both the purchase price and the cost of the remodeling work needed to bring the property up to full housing market value.

 Construction Loans

-These loans finance ground-up construction projects, typically involving new builds for single-family homes or multi-family units.
-Construction loans are essential for investors looking to add to the existing housing stock, especially in high-demand markets like Dallas, Fort Worth, and Houston TX.
+Construction loans are essential for investors looking to add to the existing property stock, especially in high-demand housing markets like Dallas, Houston TX, or properties in Fort Worth.

 How Residential Transition Loans Work

-Residential transition loans are short-term by design, typically lasting from six months to two years.
-Because of this, loan agreements tend to be more flexible than traditional mortgage loans, offering adjustable loan amounts based on the project’s scope and the property’s after-repair value (ARV).
+Due to shorter time frame, loan agreements tend to be more flexible than traditional mortgage loans, offering adjustable loan amounts based on the project’s scope and the property’s after-repair value (ARV).

 Property investors can obtain these loans from a range of sources, including private lenders, hard money lenders like Backflip and institutional players like Genesis Capital and Toorak Capital Partners.
-These lenders focus on providing capital quickly, allowing investors to act on opportunities in hot real estate markets.
-See how investors use these transition loans on Quora.

-One of the significant trends in the residential transition loan market is the growing securitization of these loans.
-By bundling RTL loans into securities and selling them to institutional investors, lenders can increase liquidity and mitigate risk.
 This securitization allows more capital to flow into the market, supporting loan originations and expanding the availability of funding.

-Companies such as Performance Trust and Nomura Securities International play a key role in the loan sale and overall securitization market by acting as structuring agents or joint bookrunners (aka co-lead managers).
 These players help design securitization programs that cater to the needs of investors and asset management companies like private equity or pension funds looking for exposure to the real estate market.

-In addition to private lenders, several large and startup firms have emerged as leaders in the residential transition loan market.
-We have experience and know the teams at these companies and offer first hand experience to know that they are terrific partners to work with.
-These include:
+We have experience and know the teams at these companies and offer first hand experience that they are terrific partners to work with.

 - CoreVest: A leading national lender to residential real estate investors, CoreVest specializes in both long-term loans for stabilized rental properties and short-term bridge loans for fix-and-flip projects.
 With over $23 billion in closed loans and more than 160,000 units financed across 48 states, CoreVest provides flexible financing options tailored to real estate investors, from rental portfolios to build-for-rent projects.